TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

 Extbase and Fluid follow the principle of *Convention over Configuration* (as also FLOW3).
 That means that many tasks will work automatically if you respect certain naming conventions for classes, files and method names.
-Furtermore, this principle improves the consistency and readability of your code.
+Furthermore, this principle improves the consistency and readability of your code.
 Thus it is much easier for extension developers to understand how unknown extensions (based on Extbase) work, because the structure is always the same und common tasks are